-Callaghan also regularly advises on wider financial services and regulatory law, both in relation to regimes which impact structured finance transactions, such as market abuse, EMIR/SFTR and risk retention, and on issues generally affecting financial services firms like licensing and establishment, change of control and ongoing regulatory compliance.
+Callaghan also regularly advises on wider financial services and regulatory law, both in relation to regimes that impact structured finance transactions, such as market abuse, EMIR / SFTR and risk retention, and on issues generally affecting financial services firms like licensing and establishment, change of control and ongoing regulatory compliance.

 Callaghan is also a qualified Irish tax advisor.

-Callaghan joined Maples and Calder as a trainee in 2009.
-Upon qualification in 2012, he joined the Finance group.
+Callaghan joined Maples and Calder as a trainee in 2009, and upon qualification in 2012 he joined the Finance group.
 He was elected as a partner in 2018.

 Clients say he is "fast, accurate, knowledgeable and detail orientated; collegial and a strong communicator".
 (IFLR 1000, 2016)